spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

    kubectl get pod pod-name -o jsonpath='{.spec.containers[*].env}' --namespace your-namespace | jq .
    ```

    The command will yield output similar to the following.
-If the output includes the proxy settings you configured for
+If the output includes the proxy settings you configured, you
-   your PCG or self-hosted Palette instance, you can validate that the application is using the inherited proxy
+   can validate that the application is configured to use the proxy server.
-   settings.

    ```json
    [